sorbet/sorbet/website/docs/error-reference.md

 ```

 While it looks like `returns_int_or_string` is the name of a variable, it's
 actually a method call (Ruby allows method calls to omit parentheses).
-In order
+To fix
-to get this code to pass, store the result of calling `returns_int_or_string` in
+this error, store the result of calling `returns_int_or_string` in
 a variable, and use that variable with the `case` and `T.absurd`:

 ```ruby